 The first offers 2TB storage for $11 a month.
 The second, an 8TB plan priced at $22.
 The third comes with 16TB for $33.
 There’s also a Business subscription starting at $17 for 3TB and three users.
 Mega notes that your subscriptions are billed in Euros, so we’ve rounded up the estimated prices here.

 Mega’s web interface provides a slick and smooth experience.
 Everything is neatly laid out and accessible – whether you need to upload files or get information about your account- all is reassuringly straightforward.
 The web app enables viewing (or listening to) media files, documents and so on from within your browser.
 The functions, such as sharing files and folders are always mere clicks away, making it one of the more user-friendly cloud storage solutions that we've come across.

-Upload and download speeds are plenty fast when we use them – assuming you have a decent broadband connection of course – and the desktop has some slick extra features that we like as well: the ability to throttle how much bandwidth it's using, for example, and the option to exclude certain files from the syncing process based on their names.
+Upload and download speeds are plenty fast when we tested them out – so with a good broadband connection, you should be fine.
+We really liked the desktop version, which has some extra features: the ability to throttle how much bandwidth it's using, and the option to exclude certain files from the syncing process based on their names.

 An important reason that Mega attracts customers is due to its approach to security.
 The platform is totally end-to-end encrypted, which means not even Mega - or anyone issuing warrants to Mega - can make any sense of your data.
 Also keep in mind that this means that if you forget your password, you can't get your data back (you'll need to acknowledge you understand this before you create an account).

 Truth be told this is not completely true: there is a recovery key in your account, but you need to jot this down somewhere else to create a proper safety net.
 When you first sign in to the desktop app it displays the key along with options to save or print it.
 Make sure to keep yours in a safe place.